pd-externals/command/README.md

 ## Features

+  * runs asynchronously (without blocking Pd)
   * `kill` method for sending SIGINT to currently running command.
   * `send` method for sending data to STDIN of currently running command.
   * separate outlet for STDERR of command.
-  * report exit code on left-most outlet.
+  * reports exit code on left-most outlet.
-  * use dedicated method `exec` for command execution to avoid conflicts between command and method names.
+  * uses dedicated method `exec` for command execution to avoid conflicts between command and method names.
-  * search relative to patch instead of relative to Pd when calling commands with relative path.
+  * searches relative to patch instead of relative to Pd when calling commands with relative path.
 This makes projects using custom scripts or binaries more portable.
   * `-b` flag for binary output.
 This can be used to bypass FUDI parsing.